Snorkeling in Iceland in Winter

 Here are a few more spectacular views to convince you to book a DIVE.IS tour and see Silfra.
 Keep in mind that this trip was paid entirely out of my own pocket and I’m recommending it on my opinion only.

-Silfra Snorkeling Review: My Overall Impression
+Silfra Snorkeling Winter: My Overall Impression

 You don’t have to be in great physical shape to do the snorkeling excursion.
 I’m in average-ish shape, and was able to complete the excursion just fine!
 If you have mobility challenges, I’d suggest contacting the tour company ahead of time.